-Science and Technology Mall construction begins Spring 2005
+Science and Technology Mall construction began Spring 2005

 The 60,000 square foot Science and Technology Mall will provide the College with much needed laboratory space for Biology, Chemistry, Geography, Geology, Physics, Computer & Information Science and Graphic Design.
 Not only will we be able to offer anatomy and human physiology courses that are in heavy demand state-wide and support the allied health fields, the first floor will provide open lab space with over 150 computer stations for student use.
-This construction project is in the "working drawings" stage that includes detailing all spaces within the building and coordinating the infrastructure to meet the technology and equipment needs.
-Construction begins Spring 2005.
+This building project began construction in June 2005.
+The Science and Technology Mall will be open for classes in the Spring 2007 Semester.